 An ancient south London district bordering the Thames opposite Westminster

 The archbishops were lords of the manor of Lambeth from 1197 and soon afterwards built a chapel and a residence on the riverside.
 The only surviving part is the undercroft of the chapel.
-The present Lambeth Palace contains elements from each succeeding century, all harmoniously integrated.
+Shown in the photo above, the present Lambeth Palace contains elements from each succeeding century, all harmoniously integrated.
 The most recent phase of major work was a refurnishing and enlargement carried out for Archbishop Langton in the early 1830s by Edward Blore.

 By this time, a warren of streets surrounded the palace and filled the former Lambeth Marsh, to its north.
 Residents worked at the wharves and boatyards on the waterfront, in small factories making whitewash or at Doulton’s pottery.